Case binding – books with a hardcover

 It is perfectly acceptable to glue signatures to form a book block.
 However, page count or paper thickness may be too great for adhesives.
 More often, we opt for secure Smyth sewing.
 The other consideration is the lay flat quality.
 Adhesives don’t allow for the book block to open and lay flat in the same way as a Smyth sewn binding.

 Stapling or side-wire stitching.

 We don’t use this method at all.
 First of all — in bookbinding jargon — stitching means “stapling.”
 It does not refer to sewing.
-Know that if a print on demand or book packager produces a hardcover case bound book, they almost certainly will use side-wire or side-sewing for their case binding, because it is cheaper.
+Know that if a print on-demand or book packager produces a hardcover book, they almost certainly will use side-wire or side-sewing for their binding, because it is cheaper.
 But, it’s not better, in fact, it is inferior.
 How many books can you afford to send out to book buyers to replace faulty binding?

 Whatever type of binding you choose, whether it be a case binding or something else, be sure to copyright your work.
 Also, get your own ISBN and barcode at ISBN.org, or from us, as we are authorized agents of ISBN.org.